haraldrudell/webfiller/readme.md

 * **Fragments** are other html pieces that are rendered into a main view on the server or in the browser

 ## Bindings
 Webfiller injects data into web pages.
-Because there are no template language, the locations where to put data is declared as bindings.
+Since there is no template language, the locations where to put data is declared as bindings.

-* **Binding key** is a tring that declares the view location
+* **Binding key** is a string defining where in the markup to inject data:
  * **'.class'** are all elements that have this class
  * **'#id'** is the element with this id attribute
- * **'tag'** all tag elements
+ * **'tag'** all elements with this tag, eg. 'title'
  * **''** the document location preceding the first tag
  * A **location** is an opening tag
  * A **tag** is not a comment, directive or unescaped text segment
- * An opening tag may be a void tag
+ * An opening tag may be a void tag, ie. '\<br/>'
 * **Binding value** declares what to insert at the location

- * 'string' a key in the options.data or options object provided to the view
+ * 'string' a key in the **options object** provided to the view
- * Array facilitates is multiple values being applied
+ * Array facilitates multiple values being applied
- * '-view:index' insert the output from rendering a fragment
+ * 'fragment' insert the output from rendering a fragment
- * object: A number of custom rendering functions applied
+ * object: A number of custom functions applied

 ## Compile to a View Executable